Click on the button to go to :-

 Acknowledgments, sources and further reading.

-A great many people have supplied information and photos to add to the story, so many thanks to (alphabetically) David Bell, Graham Bennett, Mike Bennett, Lyn Bostock, John Bromley, Sam Burrows, Ross Campbell, Ian Cooke, Gary Davies, Steve Davies, Paul Dobson, Jonathan Dooley, Donna Louise, Hamish Fenton, Russ Firth, Leslie Francis, Martyn Fretwell, Ken Griffths, Andrew Harvard, Stephen Haynes, Tracey Hucker, Stuart Hughes, Catherine James, Glen Johnson, Kes Jones, Mike Kilner, David Kitching, Frank Lawson, Jason Lewis, Henry Lisowski, Norman Lowe, Steve Milner, Frank Moore, John Musty, Richard Paterson, Ian Pickford, Kevin Prince, Eileen Ellis Pritchard, Phil Pritchard, Glyn Roberts, Dave Sallery, Matt Schwartz, Roy Shennan, Lawrence Skuse, Paul Spencer, Jason Stott, Ian Suddaby, Eric Taylor, Gareth Thomas, David Wood, D Wright amonst many others.
+A great many people have supplied information and photos to add to the story, so many thanks to (alphabetically) David Bell, Graham Bennett, Mike Bennett, Lyn Bostock, John Bromley, Sam Burrows, Ross Campbell, Ian Cooke, Gary Davies, Steve Davies, Paul Dobson, Jonathan Dooley, Donna Louise, Hamish Fenton, Russ Firth, Leslie Francis, Martyn Fretwell, Ken Griffths, Robin Harrison, Andrew Harvard, Stephen Haynes, Tracey Hucker, Stuart Hughes, Catherine James, Glen Johnson, Kes Jones, Mike Kilner, David Kitching, Frank Lawson, Jason Lewis, Henry Lisowski, Norman Lowe, Steve Milner, Frank Moore, John Musty, Richard Paterson, Ian Pickford, Kevin Prince, Eileen Ellis Pritchard, Phil Pritchard, Glyn Roberts, Dave Sallery, Matt Schwartz, Roy Shennan, Lawrence Skuse, Paul Spencer, Jason Stott, Ian Suddaby, Eric Taylor, Gareth Thomas, David Wood, D Wright amonst many others.

 A suberb book entitled 'Life in the Victorian brickworks of Flintshire and Denbighshire', written by Andrew Connolly, has a vast amount of information on the bricks and brickworks along with chapters on the brickmaking process itself.
 There are nearly 300 large pages of text, photos and maps and it is available from the publishers for just £6.00 :-